wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Data member `protocolState_` is of value `E`, if `protocol_` is `true`, and `S` if otherwise, meaning that if the protocol is MSI, then shared reads will always only grant `S` state.

+Data member `responses` tracks all outstanding invalidation and downgrade requests sent to the upper level caches.
+This structure is an `std::map`, with the address being the key, and a pair of `std::string` and `MemEvent::id_type` being the value.
+The first element of the value is the identity of the receiver, i.e., either an owner, in the case of an exclusively owned block, or a sharer, in the case of a shared block.
+The second element is the ID of the outstanding request being sent to the receiver.
+Entries will be inserted into this structure, when the coherence controller sends invalidations or downgrades, in one of the three methods: `downgradeOwner()`, `invalidateSharer()`, and `invalidateOwner()`.